kirby-deprecated-plugins/kirby-sync/docs/options.md

 ### plugin.sync.token

 To prevent other people to use your sync API you can protect it by a token of your choice.

+### plugin.blueprint.empty

+By default a blueprint called `silence` is registered used for the parent `synced-data`.
+When browsing in the Panel it will just display an empty page.
+With this option you can change this blueprint name if you need to.